umbraco/UmbracoDocs/Reference/Routing/custom-controllers.md

 `/products/superfancyproduct/ProductAmpPage/`

-where the final part of the url is assumed to be the altTemplate querystring value.
+The final part of this url is assumed to be the 'altTemplate' querystring value.

 ### Summary - How the route hijacking convention works